Connect to FTP servers from workflows in Azure Logic Apps

 Add an FTP trigger

 A Consumption logic app workflow can use only the FTP managed connector.
 However, a Standard logic app workflow can use the FTP managed connector and the FTP built-in connector.
-In a Standard logic app workflow, managed connectors are also labeled as Azure connectors.

 The FTP managed connector and built-in connector each have only one trigger available:

 • Managed connector trigger: The FTP trigger named When a file is added or modified (properties only) runs a Consumption or Standard logic app workflow when one or more files are added or changed in a folder on the FTP server.
 This trigger gets only the file properties or metadata, not the file content.
-However, to get the file content, your workflow can follow this trigger with other FTP actions.
+To get the file content, your workflow can follow this trigger with other FTP actions.

 Note